-As you move right and up on this matrix, the growth strategies become riskier for businesses.
-We’ve included information about the Ansoff Matrix in this article because it further proves and highlights the fact that market penetration is a highly-valuable and achievable way to effectively grow a business, even for the risk averse.
+As you move to the upper-right quadrant of this matrix, the growth strategies become riskier for businesses.
+We’ve included information about the Ansoff Matrix in this article because it further proves and highlights the fact that market penetration is a highly-valuable and achievable way to effectively grow a business, even for the risk-averse.

 At this point, you might be wondering about the specific strategies under the umbrella of market penetration that you can deploy at your company — let’s talk about some of those next.

 Here are some examples of effective market penetration strategies that you may choose to focus on and/or implement at your company.

 1. Change your pricing.

 Lower or raise the cost of one of your products.